-9. If the SNTP client mode is Unicast, you can add the IP address or DNS name of one or more SNTP servers for the switch to poll.
+9. If the SNTP client mode is Unicast, use the SNTP Server Configuration page to add the IP address or DNS name of one or more SNTP servers for the switch to poll.

-For more information, see Configure an SNTP server on page 69.
+For more information, see Configure an SNTP server on page 66.

-10. In the Port field, specify the local UDP port that the SNTP client receives server packets on.
+- 10. In the Port field, specify the local UDP port that the SNTP client receives server packets on.
 The allowed range is 1025 to 65535 and 123.
-The default is 123.
-When the default is configured, the actual client port value used in SNTP packets is assigned by the OS.
+The default value is 123.
+When the default - value is configured, the actual client port value used in SNTP packets is assigned by the switch. - 11.
+In the Unicast Poll Interval field, specify the number of seconds between unicast poll requests expressed as a power of 2.
+The allowed range is 6 to 10.
+The default value is 6.

-- 11. In the Unicast Poll Interval field, specify the number of seconds between unicast poll requests expressed as a power of 2. to The allowed range is 6 to 10.
-The default is 6. - 12.
-In the Broadcast Poll Interval field, specify the number of seconds between broadcast poll requests expressed as a power of 2.
+12. In the Broadcast Poll Interval field, specify the number of seconds between broadcast poll requests expressed as a power of 2.

 Broadcasts received prior to the expiry of this interval are discarded.
 The allowed range is 6 to 10.
-The default is 6.
+The default value is 6.